QuestionsQuestions (Republic Act No. 11120)

 The Provincial Government of Ifugao, in coordination with the municipal government of Kiangan, the National Historical Commission of the Philippines (NHCP), the Philippine Veterans Affairs Office (PVAO), and the Military Shrines Service (MSS).

-Officials and employees of national, provincial, and municipal government agencies and instrumentalities, as well as civic, religious, nongovernment, business, and civil society organizations.
+Officials and employees of national, provincial, and municipal government agencies and instrumentalities, and civic, religious, nongovernment, business, and civil society organizations.

 To give significance and honor the heroes and heroines who contributed to the Philippines’ liberation from Japanese forces.